 If you are planning to start a soap business, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a soap business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a soap business and outline the costs you should expect for each: